 Excepted Estates – what are they?

-Most estates which don’t have any Inheritance Tax to pay are excepted estates.
+Excepted estates: most estates which don’t have any Inheritance Tax to pay are excepted estates.
 Note the most!
-In some cases a full IHT account will still be needed.
+In some cases, a full Inheritance Tax account will still be needed.
 You need to read through the whole page to get a clear picture.
 If in doubt, contact us for professional advice to avoid penalties.
 This is a complex area, and a relatively high proportion of cases are likely to be investigated by HMRC.
 NB – the new Property Nil Rate Band will potentially affect the figures.

 The estate will generally be an excepted estate if any of these apply:

-- The total value is less than the Nil Rate Band of IHT (£325,000 in 2013-18 tax years) but you do need to be very careful that you have included everything which should be included which can (for example) include gifts made up to 14 years before.
+- The total value is less than the Nil Rate Band of IHT (£325,000 at present) but you do need to be very careful that you have included everything which should be included which can (for example) include gifts made up to 14 years before (usually only 7).
 If in doubt, you need advice as the penalties for getting it wrong are severe.